Sarkodie (rapper)

-Michael Owusu Addo (born July 10, 1988) known professionally as Sarkodie (/sɑːrˈkɔːdiɛ/), is a Ghanaian rapper, songwriter, and entrepreneur from Tema.
-His contributions to the Ghanaian music industry have earned him numerous accolades, including the Vodafone Ghana Music Award for "Artiste of the Decade".
-He was announced the first winner of BET's Best International Flow artist at the 2019 BET Hip Hop Awards.
-He is also considered one of the major proponents of the Azonto genre and dance and one of the most successful African rappers of all time.
+Michael Owusu Addo (born 10 July 1988), known professionally as Sarkodie (/sɑːrˈkɔːdiɛ/), is a Ghanaian rapper, songwriter, and entrepreneur from Tema.
+His contributions to the Ghanaian music industry have earned him numerous accolades, including the Ghana Music Award for Artiste of the Decade.
+He won Best International Flow Artist at the 2019 BET Hip Hop Awards.
+Sarkodie is considered one of the major proponents of the Azonto genre and dance.
+He has been labeled a "multifaceted rapper" and frequently raps in Twi.

 Life and career

 Early life and career beginnings

-Sarkodie, the fourth of five children was born on July 10, 1988.
+Sarkodie, the fourth of five children was born on 10 July 1985.
 He was raised in Koforidua before his parents moved to Tema where he started schooling.
-He attended Tema Methodist Day Senior High School and proceeded to IPMC, where he earned a degree in graphic design.
-Sarkodie began his music career as an underground rapper, participating in Adom FM's popular rap competition Kasahare Level.
+In his track, "Mile 7 Saga", he talked about how he was maltreated by a guardian he lived with.
+He attended Tema Methodist Day Senior High School and proceeded to the IPMC College of Technology, where he earned a degree in graphic design.
+Sarkodie began his music career as an underground rapper and gained recognition through rap competitions such participating in Adom FM's popular rap competition Kasahare Level.
 He met his former manager Duncan Williams of Duncwills Entertainment while participating in the aforementioned competition.
 He also met musicians Edem and Castro, who introduced him to Hammer of The Last Two, an established record producer.
 Impressed by his rap flows, Hammer allowed Sarkodie to record two tracks for Edems maiden album Volta Regime.